-Hook Farm SSSI Grassland (TQ360312, Figure 6).
-This pasture was hay meadow in the early 1930s and had Cowslips (Andrew Holmes, oral history interview with Tom Buckley, 13 November 2007).
-In 2008 it still contained Dyer's Greenweed (Genista tinctora), Ragged-robin (Lychnis flos-cuculi), Mouse-eared Hawkweed (Hieracium pilosella) and Pepper-saxifrage (Silaum silaus).
-Greater Bird's-foot-trefoil (Lotus uliginosus) was present rather than Common Bird's-foot-trefoil (L. corniculatus).
-A full NVC survey was not done, but it was possible to assign the grassland to MG5c based on subjective estimation of the abundance of species present using the ACFOR scale (A, Abundant; C, Common; F, Frequent; O, Occasional; R, Rare).
+Hook Farm SSSI Grassland (TQ360312, Figure 6) was hay meadow in the early 1930s and had Cowslips (Andrew Holmes, oral history interview with Tom Buckley, 13 November 2007).
+In 2008 it still contained Dyer's Greenweed (Genista tinctoria), Ragged-robin (Lychnis flos-cuculi), Mouse-eared Hawkweed (Hieracium pilosella) and Pepper-saxifrage (Silaum silaus).
+Greater Bird's-foot-trefoil (Lotus uliginosus) was present rather then Common Bird's-foot-trefoil (Lotus corniculatus).
+A full NVC survey was not done, but it was possible to assign the grassland to MG5c based on subjective estimation of the abundance of species present.